 With A.C.T., you’ll have more confidence in your actions and that will help you stay calm yourself and cool that inner critic.

-When you think about discipline proactively you’ll find that these moments become the foundation for the social and emotional tools your child will use for life.
+When you think about responding to your child proactively you’ll find that these moments become the foundation for the social and emotional tools your child will use for life.

 When you ACT instead of REacting to your child you are helping learn how to solve problems.
 You are teaching them that they can change their behavior.